 School Counsellors are employed by the Department of Education to assist students with a variety of educational, social and emotional issues.
-They can provide a number of services, including individual psychological assessments, counselling, educational assessments and assistance for students with special needs.
+They can provide several services, including individual psychological assessments, counselling, educational assessments and assistance for students with special needs.
 School Counsellors work closely with the School Executive, Student Advisers, Careers Adviser, The Learning Support Team and other staff to help individual students achieve their goals.
 They also provide a link between feeder primary schools and Bossley Park High School, enabling a smoother transition into high school for many Year 7 students.

 Our school counsellors are Ms Julianne Dimaano and Ms Shirley Lu.
-The counsellors may be contacted Monday-Friday during school hours.
-Students needing support out of school hours should call the Kids Helpline 1800 551 800 or Lifeline 13 1114.
-Miss Orhai Barkho has a background in reinforcing the wellbeing, welfare and learning outcomes of young people, families and those of refugee background.
-Miss Barkho is located in the Clerical Office on the ground floor of A Block (across from the Library).
+Ms Dimaano is available Tuesdays/Thursdays and Ms Lu is available Monday (Wk A)/Wednesday/Friday.
+The counsellor's office is located above the school library in A Block.
+Students needing support out of school hours should call the Kids Helpline 1800 551 800 or Lifeline 13 11 14.

 Student Support Officers (SSO) work within the school community in partnership with the learning and support team and school counselling service to enhance student social and emotional wellbeing and learning outcomes.
 SSO provide both whole-of-school wellbeing initiatives and targeted strengths- based supports for students requiring personalised assistance.
 They also have a pivotal role in working collaboratively with external child and family support agencies and other government agencies to support students.

-Student Support Officer
+Student Support Officers

-Ms O Barko
+Ms O Barkho